pdcarlson/stewardship-hub/README.md

 -   **Manage Own Suggestions**: Members can only view, edit, or delete the suggestions they have personally submitted.
 -   **Admin View & Response**: The admin has a dedicated view to see all member suggestions and can mark them as "Approved," "Purchased," or "Declined," with an optional response.

-### 4. Inventory & Consumption Tracking (Planned)
--   A system to log the consumption of key grocery items (e.g., "Gallons of Milk," "Loaves of Bread").
--   The goal is to calculate the average weekly consumption of each item to better predict future purchasing needs.

 ---

 ## Backend Setup (Appwrite)